Q Are: 2024: Debut and rising popularity

-National and international recognition (2025 - present)
+2025: National and international recognition

-On May 29, 2025, Q_ARE released their new single, “Last Moon” on all digital platforms.
-Via their official instagram, Q_ARE announced they were performing at Chile’s Santiago Pride 2025.
-On July 11, 2025, K-Pop creative agency, Monday Morning Lab, announced that Q_ARE will be the opening act for Wonho’s Stay Awake tour stop in Santiago, Chile the following night.
-Talking to FrontRowLive, an LA based music news outlet, Aiden stated the production team behind Wonho’s tour offered them the opening act spot weeks before and that approval from both ends was finalized two days before the show.
+On May 29, 2025, Q Are released their single "Last Moon" on digital platforms.
+Through their official Instagram account, Q Are announced their participation at Santiago Pride 2025.

+On July 11, 2025, K-pop creative agency Monday Morning Lab announced that Q Are would be the opening act for Wonho's Stay Awake tour stop in Santiago, Chile, the following night.
+In an interview with FrontRowLive, Aiden stated that the production team behind Wonho's tour had offered Q Are the opening act position weeks earlier, with approval from both parties finalized two days before the performance.